 The Enforcement Rule – The HIPAA Enforcement Rule governs the investigations that follow a breach of ePHI, the penalties that could be imposed on covered entities responsible for an avoidable breach of ePHI, and the procedures for hearings of this said breach.

-Our team of compliance experts has put together a checklist for HIPAA Compliance.
-Fill out the contact form below to receive the HIPAA Compliance Checklist White paper download.
+Our team of compliance experts has put together a service overview for HIPAA Compliance outlining how we can help.
+Fill out the contact form below to receive your HIPAA Compliance white paper download.

 Covered entities and business associates, as applicable, must follow HIPAA rules.
 If an entity does not meet the definition of a covered entity or business associate, it does not have to comply with the HIPAA rules.
 There are four classes of business that must adhere to HIPAA rules.
 If your company fits one of them, you must take steps to comply.

 The first class is health plans.
 These include HMOs, employer health plans, and health maintenance companies.
 This class contains schools who handle PHI for students and teachers.
 It also covers both Medicare and Medicaid.

 The second class is healthcare clearinghouses.
 These include healthcare billing services and community, health management information systems.
 Also included are any entities that collect information from healthcare entities and process it into an industry-standard format.

 The third class is the healthcare providers.
 That means any individual or organization that treats patients.
 Examples include doctors, surgeons, dentists, podiatrists, and optometrists.
 It also includes lab technicians, hospitals, group practices, pharmacies, and clinics.